As long as Donald Trump is US President, which will be at least through 2020, it may not even be necessary to do any more economic analysis.

 Under Trump's economic agenda in the United States, we can no longer separate our investment economy from Trump's haphazard political agenda.

-Since his election in 2016, Donald Trump has converted what remained of a functional US market economy and turned it into a national version of his New York-like real estate empire – by "hiring" (appointing) politically-compliant crony ideologues (and obvious fellow dysfunctionals like Stephen Miller and Stephen Mnuchin) to manipulate the US economy and the stock markets - for the primary purpose of fixing his 2020 Presidential election chances.
+Since his election in 2016, Donald Trump has converted what remained of a functional US market economy and turned it into a national version of his New York-like real estate empire – by "hiring" (appointing) politically-compliant crony ideologues (and obvious fellow dysfunctionals like Stephen Miller and Stephen Mnuchin) to manipulate the US economy and the stock markets - for the primary purpose of stealing tax dollars and fixing his 2020 Presidential election chances.

 What Trump’s corporate welfare cronyism means for the United States